MuriloMarquesSantos/quero-ser-clickbus/testes/backend-developer/solution/places-manager/README.md

  ### With Docker
  - Start Docker in your local machine after cloning the project.
- - Run the command below on the root of your project:
+ - Run the command below on the root of the project:
   ```
 $ docker-compose up --build
   ```
   Please make sure that MySql default port 3306 is not being used.

   ### With Maven

-- Run the command below to compile you projet
+- Run the command below to compile the project

 ```
 $ mvn clean install
 ```

 - You can run it with the command below.
-If you are use modern IDEs such as IntelliJ and Spring Tool Suite, they have built-in spring-boot startup tools.
+If you are using modern IDEs such as IntelliJ and Spring Tool Suite, they have built-in spring-boot startup tools.

 ```
 $ mvn spring-boot:run